LamotteQuentin/Flyff-Admin-Tool/README.md

 yarn electron:build
 ```

-> You can add the `--publish always` option to publish it to GitHub.
+> You can add the `-p always` option to publish it to GitHub.
 > See [this guide](https://nklayman.github.io/vue-cli-plugin-electron-builder/guide/recipes.html#auto-update) for more info.